-If you have a significant overbite, however, and don’t get treated, it can cause some serious problems down the line.
+However, if you have a significant overbite and don’t get treated, it can cause some serious problems down the line.
 On top of affecting how you speak and appear, it can also be the source of tooth decay.
 It’s hard to brush all your teeth when they’re crowded together.

 It may become harder for you to chew because of jaw pain.
 You may start having chronic headaches or experience sleep apnea as well.

 Types of Overbites